 Indoor cycling classes can be a wee bit overwhelming between the dark room, loud music, figuring out how to set-up a cycling bike and learning how to clip your cycling shoes in and out of the pedals.
 We covered the basics in Indoor Cycling 101, and now we are here to help with bike set-up.
-Proper bike set-up can make your next ride both injury-free and more enjoyable.
-BYKlyn Master Instructor Kat Piola gives us the lowdown on how to set up your indoor cycling bike:
+Proper bike set-up can make your next spin class both injury-free and more enjoyable.
+BYKlyn Master Instructor Kat Piola gives us the lowdown on how to set up your indoor cycling bike.

 1. Remember to set up from the back to the front